oapicf/pinterest-sdk/clients/go/generated/docs/OauthAccessTokenResponseIntegrationRefresh.md

 NewOauthAccessTokenResponseIntegrationRefreshWithDefaults instantiates a new OauthAccessTokenResponseIntegrationRefresh object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetRefreshToken

+`func (o *OauthAccessTokenResponseIntegrationRefresh) GetRefreshToken() string`

+GetRefreshToken returns the RefreshToken field if non-nil, zero value otherwise.

+### GetRefreshTokenOk

+`func (o *OauthAccessTokenResponseIntegrationRefresh) GetRefreshTokenOk() (*string, bool)`

+GetRefreshTokenOk returns a tuple with the RefreshToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRefreshToken

+`func (o *OauthAccessTokenResponseIntegrationRefresh) SetRefreshToken(v string)`

+SetRefreshToken sets RefreshToken field to given value.

+### GetRefreshTokenExpiresIn

+`func (o *OauthAccessTokenResponseIntegrationRefresh) GetRefreshTokenExpiresIn() int32`

+GetRefreshTokenExpiresIn returns the RefreshTokenExpiresIn field if non-nil, zero value otherwise.

+### GetRefreshTokenExpiresInOk

+`func (o *OauthAccessTokenResponseIntegrationRefresh) GetRefreshTokenExpiresInOk() (*int32, bool)`

+GetRefreshTokenExpiresInOk returns a tuple with the RefreshTokenExpiresIn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRefreshTokenExpiresIn

+`func (o *OauthAccessTokenResponseIntegrationRefresh) SetRefreshTokenExpiresIn(v int32)`

+SetRefreshTokenExpiresIn sets RefreshTokenExpiresIn field to given value.

 ### GetResponseType